-The first lesson of the year is a great time to do something different with your students.
+The first piano lesson of the year is a great time to do something different with your students.

 And I don’t mean just choosing a new piece of music.
 I mean scrapping the music altogether and getting off the page.